 For the non-horseback riders, 600 acres of single track mountain biking trails snake through the property, daily guided hiking tours that cover miles of hiking trails.
 There’s also a 1.5-acre lake stocked with bluegill and large-mouth bass.

 Hiking Pack Exploration – Who Knew There Was Fun In The Desert?

 Hiking pack explorers who are beginners, may typically think of the desert as just vast emptiness with no scenery or excitement.
 That is just not so.
 Visit Joshua Tree National Park in California where two deserts meet, the Mojave and the Colorado.

 Here, you can experience nature in a rock-climbing experience where you can even attend a rock-climbing school.
 Backpack camping at Indian Creek or Black Rock campgrounds would give you a great nature fix with a chance to observe its signature Joshua trees and geologic wonders.
 Observe large herds of bighorn sheep and black-tailed jack rabbits.
 Guides are available for any aspect of the entire park which is larger than Rhode Island.
 You could easily fill up a week climbing every rock and hiking every trail.

 Hiking Pack Ventures – Explore Ojo Caliente, New Mexico

 Hiking pack adventures include much more than just these few examples of tempting things to do on a nature-loving vacation.
-We would love to hear from you in a comment below if you have visited any of these places, or other places where you felt totally connected to the Great Outdoors for some zen time.
-Whatever choice you make in your hike, make it memorable.
+We would love to hear from experienced hikers.
+Help others in a comment below if you have visited any of these places, or other places where you felt totally connected to the Great Outdoors.
+Whatever choice you make for a hiking trip, enjoy and make it memorable.